 The Port of Salem is located in the vicinity of the Salem River Cut-Off on the Salem River in Salem, New Jersey.
 The Port is located approximately 2 miles east of the Delaware River, and 54 miles from the Atlantic Ocean.
 The Port became a foreign trade zone in 1987.
 Commodities include bulk cargo (construction aggregate), break bulk cargo, containers (clothing, agricultural produce).
 Port activity also has at times involved literage.
 Additionally, the Port noted in a 2020 economic update that it plans to support developing offshore wind farm activities in New Jersey.

-Project Manager Monica A. Chasten Phone : (215) 656-6683 E-mail: Monica.A.Chasten@usace.army.mil
+Monica.A.Chasten@usace.army.mil

 Salem River, Salem County, NJ